Lorikw/wai-about-wai/_about/translating.md

 ### Updating Resources

-If the English version of a resource is updated, we will inform translators what has changed, and request that translators update their translation.
+When the English version of a resource is updated, we will inform translators what has changed @@, and request that translators update their translation.

 If the changes are only small changes, such as a new paragraph or a new short section, we might add the English to the translation while awaiting an update.
 If the changes are substantive, the translation will be removed until an updated version is provided.